mosabami/modernize-app-ai-ready/exercises/ex-3/11-ai-search-index.md

     ![0aurkfrp.png](../../media/0aurkfrp.png)

-     > :warning: The Status for the indexer should be *Succeeded*.
+     > :warning: The Status for the indexer should be *Success*.
 If the Status indicates that indexing is still in progress, wait a few minutes and refresh the page.
 If the Status shows as *Failed*, select the indexer to review error messages and then notify your coach.

 1. In the left navigation pane for the **Search Service** instance, in the **Search management** section, select **Indexes** and then select the index called **brochures**.